girlcum/girlcum/README.md

 [![codein](https://skillicons.dev/icons?i=kotlin,cpp,cs,mongodb)](https://skillicons.dev)

-# most of my projects are private repos or not on github but ill post some projects here
+# most of my projects are private and not on github but ill post some projects here